 We store your registration data as long as they are required for sending the newsletter.
 We store the logging of the registration and the mailing address as long as there was an interest in proving the consent originally given, which is usually the limitation periods for civil claims, i.e. a maximum of three years.

 We also use our customers' data for our own marketing purposes in accordance with the statutory provisions.
 The use for our own marketing purposes may also include the sending of postal advertising material or the sending of the abandoned shopping basket by e-mail.
 We take particular care to ensure that our offer is tailored to your needs in the best possible way.
 Thus, using probability values, we strive to ideally only present you with advertising content that is of interest to you.
 For this purpose, Schlossberg creates personality profiles about your purchasing and usage behaviour in order to better tailor advertising and web offers to your personal interests.
 In this context, we would like to point out that we also occasionally conduct surveys of our customers, as we are always interested in your opinion about our product and service range.
 We collect this data to improve our goods and services and for quality purposes, but participation is of course voluntary at all times.
+Any further use of the profile information and disclosure to third parties is not permitted.

 You can revoke the delivery of the newsletter and / or the use of your data for advertising purposes at any time free of charge and without giving reasons or revoke your consent.
 You will find the relevant links at the end of each newsletter.
 Once you have unsubscribed, you will no longer receive any further newsletters.